-- Minimum 2.0 GPA at the time of application.
-Individual programs/courses may require a higher average.
-Students with lower averages should consult with CGEE. - Sophomore, junior, or senior standing by the time you off campus.
-First-year students on a case-by-case basis may be allowed to study at Augsburg's Center for Global Education & Experience program-Mexico site during their second term at Augsburg.
+- Minimum 2.00 GPA at the time of application.
+Individual programs/courses may require a higher GPA. - Sophomore, junior, or senior standing by the time of the program.
 Short-term, faculty-led programs will allow participation as a first-year if the student receives approval from the faculty-leader and if space allows. - Transfer students must complete one semester at Augsburg before they may study off campus. - Students must be in good academic and social standing.
-Students placed on academic or disciplinary probation after admittance to the off-campus study program may be withdrawn from the program.
+Students placed on academic or disciplinary probation after admittance to an off-campus study program may be withdrawn from the program.
 The student is responsible for all non-recoverable program costs incurred. - Any outstanding balances on student accounts must be resolved before students will be allowed to study off campus.

-Note: Students applying to short-term faculty-led programs who meet the above criteria are accepted to these programs on a first applied, first accepted basis.
+Note: Students applying to short-term faculty-led programs who meet the above criteria are accepted to these programs on a first come, first served basis.
 Space is limited, so early application is recommended.